 Other Perks: Cardholders receive three points per dollar (3%) at supermarkets and one point per dollar (1%) on all other purchases.

-What else you should know: There is no cap on the amount of points you can accumulate, but they do expire five years from the end of the month in which they were earned.
+What else you should know: There is no cap on the number of points you can accumulate, but they do expire five years from the end of the month in which they were earned.
 In addition to getting cash back, you have the option to redeem points for rewards like hotels, airline travel, and car rentals.
 There is no annual fee, but you do have to join Pentagon Federal for $15.

 Gas Perks: You get 5% cash back on gas purchases, up to $1,500 spent quarterly, during Q1 (January-March) and Q3 (July-September).
 The rewards you gain never expire.
 Gas purchases made outside of the designated quarter or after you reach the $1,500 limit get you just 1% back.